shodanx/LXI-Instruments-DataLogger/README.md

 Added support load current and temperature data from Arroyo Instruments TECSource series. (tested with TECSource 5305)

-Connect TECSource via USB and use "Arroyo_5305_TECSource_port" config variable for configure port path to virtual USB.
+Connect TECSource via USB and use "Arroyo_5305_TECSource_port" config variable to configure port path to virtual USB.
 Data refreshed every 1 second.
-After reading data TECSource automatically back to "LOCAL" mode and unlock knob.
+After each reading of data from TECSource, it automatically back to "LOCAL" mode and unlock knob.

 ## Experimental D3 web graph feature.